 Overview

-Each year, Boston University recognizes a handful of talented junior educators emerging as future leaders within their respective fields through the award of Career Development Professorships.
+Each year, Boston University recognizes a handful of talented early career educators emerging as future leaders within their respective fields through the award of Career Development Professorships.
 Made possible by the generous support of distinguished donors, alumni, and BU’s Office of Technology Development, these professorships highlight the caliber, potential, and continued vitality of Boston University’s diverse faculty.

 Awards, nominating procedures, and selection vary based on the professorship and the unit administering the honor.
 All awards are three years in length and include support for the recipients’ salaries and/or research and scholarly work.